 We were able to implement our Actions with a high degree of effectiveness toward ensuring all students are on track to graduate while completing a rigorous, Common Core-aligned curriculum.
 Our extended school day gave students the opportunity to access the curriculum, technology, and internet before and after school hours; teachers fully executed the common core assessment plan enabling students to gain more authentic real world skills and better meet the Common Core proficiency standards; and our teachers received the curriculum management support in order to make changes to the curriculum needed to effectively support the individual needs of their students.
-The effectiveness of our actions is demonstrated by 96% of graduates who are college and career ready, 100% of students meeting A-G completion, 100% of scholars enrolled in a broad course of study and with access to standards-aligned materials.
+The effectiveness of our actions is demonstrated by:

+- 94% of students meeting A-G completion - 100% of scholars enrolled in a broad course of study and with access to standards-aligned materials.